nanadev12/theScoreChallenge/README.md

 4.Android Driver Installation:
 -
-Install the UIAutomator2 driver for Android appium driver install uiautomator2
+Install the UIAutomator2 driver for Android using the command following i.e appium driver install uiautomator2

-5.Appium Inspector:
--
-Install Appium Inspector for inspecting elements: npm install -g appium-inspector

-6.scrcpy for screen mirroring
--
-brew install scrcpy

 Testing Setup

-7.Connect Device:
+5.Connect Device:
 -
 Connect your mobile device to your Mac using a charger cable.

-8.Start Appium server
+6.Start Appium server
 -
-Start the Appium server by running the following command in the terminal
+Start the Appium server by running the following command  in the terminal i.e appium

-9.Start Appium Inspector:
+7.SetUp device details
 -
-Start an Appium Inspector session by specifying the required capabilities for Android
+Go to android.properties available in root folder then update the platform version of your android phone

+8.Run test case
+-
+Go to root folder of the project then run the following command i,e mvn clean install

+Pre-requisites:
+-
+-Incase if you are running on real android phone ,make sure theScore app is installed

+-Enable developer tools by tapping on build number 5 times available in about phone

+-Enable USB debugging

+Incase of emulator - Just install the theScoreApk